rileyberton/spiffify/README.md

 Compilation on Mac:

-gcc main.c -o spiffify -L. -lspotify
+gcc main.c -o spiffify -framework libspotify

-If you have libspotift.framework in a non-standard location like I do:
+If you have libspotify.framework in a non-standard location like I do:

 install_name_tool -change @loader_path/../Frameworks/libspotify.framework/libspotify ~/Downloads/libspotify-12.1.51-Darwin-universal/libspotify.framework/libspotify spiffify